Community Asset Divestment Updates

 No, asset divestment isn’t about just selling off assets, raising revenue, or deciding which assets to decommission in the future, but considers a broad range of options, including:

-• Repurposing the asset for a different use or exploring shared use arrangement that might increase community value
+• Repurposing the asset for a different use or exploring shared use arrangement that might increase community benefit

 • Transferring facilities to organisations, community groups or service providers that may be better placed to operate them sustainably and deliver improved outcomes for the community.